-As of the writing of this manual, the following implementations provide ASDF 3 this way: ABCL, Allegro CL, Clozure CL, CMUCL, ECL, GNU CLISP, MKCL, SBCL.
-The following implementations only provide ASDF 2: LispWorks, mocl, XCL.
+As of the writing of this manual, the following implementations provide ASDF 3 this way: ABCL, Allegro CL, CLASP, Clozure CL, CMUCL, ECL, GNU CLISP, LispWorks, MKCL, SBCL.
+The following implementations only provide ASDF 2: MOCL, XCL.
 The following implementations don't provide ASDF: Corman CL, GCL, Genera, MCL, SCL.
-The latter implementations are not actively maintained; if some of them are ever released again, they probably will include ASDF 3.
+The latter implementations are not actively maintained (except maybe GCL); if some of them are ever released again, they probably will include ASDF 3.